pauleveritt/kaybee/docs/development/directives.rst

   resource types.
 Each of these needs a directive

-- Call the Sphinx ``app.add_directive`` on each, creating a directive with the name of the resource type and a BaseResourceDirective class
+- Call the Sphinx ``app.add_directive`` on each, creating a directive with the name of the resource type and a ResourceDirective class